Townhouses Versus Condos, Why the Difference Matters

 One final reflection based on our risks and benefits above: The biggest personal factor missing when weighing a townhouse versus a condo is you.
 Your influence can help make a community successful.
 Whether you serve on the board, are a vocal and well-informed HOA voter, or at the most basic level, read and consider your contracts carefully and understand your obligations.
 CC&Rs and master deeds, folks.

 The truth is, condos and townhouses share so many similarities that the smallest differences can become defining factors, even when they initially sound small.
 First, you need to decide if the lifestyle of either a condo or townhouse is right for you.
 For example, if anything above threw up a red flag, consider looking into single-family homes in neighborhoods that may overlap with the benefits of a shared community.
-That being said, condos versus townhouses is less of a battle and more a compromise for the things you value most in your home.
+Or, if you're still not sure what home is the right fit for you, check out our guide to the difference between co-ops and condos.
+All that being said, condos versus townhouses is less of a battle and more a compromise for the things you value most in your home.